 - YMCA Pool

-- A swimming pool which runs by Young Men’s Christian Association
+- YMCA full form in Deep Water : A swimming pool which runs by Young Men’s Christian Association

 - Yakima is a US city located about 60 miles southeast of Mount Rainier in Washington.

-Douglas talks about his fear of water and how he finally overcomes it with strong will power, courage, hard work, and firm determination.
-By this incident of Douglas, Patricia shows most of our fears are baseless.
+In the Deep Water chapter for class 12 English, Chapter 3, Douglas talks about his fear of water and how he finally overcomes it with strong will power, courage, hard work, and firm determination.
+By this incident of William Douglas, Deep Water, Patricia shows most of our fears are baseless.
 Fear creates dangers where there is none.

 The chapter ‘Deep Water’ tells us how the narrator overcame his fear of water and learned swimming with sheer determination and will power.